 Contributions, which include unconditional promises to give (pledges), are recognized as revenues in the period the Organization is notified of the commitment.
-Conditional promises to give are not recognized until they become unconditional, that is when the conditions on which they depend are substantially met.
+Conditional promises to give, that is, those with a measurable performance or other barrier, and a right of return, are not recognized until the conditions on which they depend have been substantially met.
 Bequests are recorded as revenue at the time the Organization has an established right to the bequest and the proceeds are measurable.